A Garden is Always Becoming - Never Complete

 The Arboretum is named for Edith J. Carrier, the wife of JMU President Emeritus, Ronald E. Carrier.
 During his presidential tenure from 1971 to 1998, Mrs. Carrier served the university tirelessly as a hostess for academic, political, and corporate dignitaries visiting JMU, and as an event planner and event administrator for university executive events, but without pay or public acknowledgement.
 Naming the Arboretum in her honor was an acknowledgement of gratitude by the James Madison University Board of Visitors to officially recognize Edith J. Carrier's years of service to the university.
-Since its founding in 1985, an arboretum goal has been to maintain as much of the natural environment as possible while achieving the maximum use of this resource for the benefit of the university community, the city of Harrisonburg, Rockingham County, and the Shenandoah Valley region.
-Previous efforts in the Arboretum's creation included the acquisition of lands, the development of the overall lay-out of the site, the design of the gardens and walking trails, and the planting of trees, shrubs, and wildflowers with a focus on native plants.
+Since its founding in 1985, a goal has been set to maintain as much of the natural environment as possible while achieving the maximum use of this resource for the benefit of the JMU community, the City of Harrisonburg, Rockingham County, and the Shenandoah Valley region communities and tourism visitors.
+Previous efforts in the Arboretum's creation included the acquisition of lands, the development of the overall layout of the site, the design of the gardens and walking trails, and the planting of trees, shrubs, and wildflowers with a focus on native plants.

 Recognition came when the Arboretum was designated a Living Legacy by the Commission on the Bicentennial for the U.S. Constitution on September 19, 1987.
 The designation required JMU to have a long-term maintenance plan, access for the general public, and plantings that featured trees and plants from the 13 original colonies.
 This award helped ensure the Arboretum would be a lasting legacy for JMU and the community.